Nuit-De-L-infoo/nuit-de-linfo/docs/challange3.md

 - Innovative GreenIT solutions
 - Comprehensive ecological impact assessments
 - Use of multiple approaches to achieve ecological goals

-## Prizes
-- Internship opportunity in GreenIT development at Salvia Développement
-- €500 gift voucher for the winning team

 ## Submission Requirements
 - Written documentation of ecological approaches used